plone/plone.restapi/docs/source/locking.rst

 Refreshing a lock
 -----------------

-An existing lock can be refreshed by sending a POST request to the ``@refresh-lock`` endpoint.
+An existing lock can be refreshed by sending a PATCH request to the ``@lock`` endpoint.

 ..  http:example:: curl httpie python-requests
     :request: ../../src/plone/restapi/tests/http-examples/refresh_lock.req